The Last Real Texas Blues Band Featuring Doug Sahm

-Following the release of his debut with the label Juke Box Music, Sahm recorded further tracks that complemented by the 1988 recordings of his live performances at Antone's night club in Austin, Texas turned into his second release.
-The album was favored by the critics and it received a Grammy nomination for Best Traditional Blues Album.
+Following the release of his label debut Juke Box Music, Sahm recorded studio tracks that complemented 1988 recordings of his live performances at Antone's nightclub in Austin, Texas, which he then combined with the earlier live recordings into his second release for the label.
+The album was favored by the critics and received a Grammy nomination for Best Traditional Blues Album.

 Background and recording

 During the beginning of the 1990s, Doug Sahm was part of the Texas Tornados.
 In 1994, he formed another lineup of the Sir Douglas Quintet.
-Intermittently, he continued to perform at the Austin blues night club Antone's.
+Intermittently, he continued to perform at the Austin blues nightclub Antone's.
 Sahm started to perform at the club following his return to Austin in 1988, and he was signed by Clifford Antone to Antone's Record Label.
-His first release, Juke Box Music was released in 1989.
-In 1993, Sahm performed during the eighteenth anniversary of the club with a backing that consisted of house band musicians Derek O'Brien and Randy Garaby, with the addition of Sahm's usual collaborators: saxophonist Rocky Morales, keyboardist Sauce Gonzalez, drummer George Rains and bassist Jack Barber.
+His first release, Juke Box Music, was issued in 1989.
+In 1993, Sahm performed during the eighteenth anniversary of the club with a backing group that consisted of house band musicians Derek O'Brien and Randy Garaby, with the addition of Sahm's usual collaborators: saxophonist Rocky Morales, keyboardist Sauce Gonzalez, drummer George Rains and bassist Jack Barber.

-By 1995, he performed blues at Antone's with the Doug Sahm Orchestra.
-In 1995, Sahm and the band recorded at Pedernales studio and Arlyn studios material for a new album.
-Sahm's live performances from 1988 had been recorded by Reelsound studios.
-The album was produced by Sahm and O'brien.
+In early 1995, he performed blues at Antone's with the Doug Sahm Orchestra.
+In 1995, Sahm and the band recorded material at Pedernales Studio and Arlyn Studios for a new album.
+Sahm's live performances from 1988 had been recorded by Reelsound Recording Company.
+The album was produced by Sahm and O'Brien.